 Step #2: Set up an inference.Stream() object

 object allows you to access a webcam or an RTSP stream.
-The Stream()
+The InferencePipeline()

 object accepts a callback function which is applied to every frame read from the stream.
-You can include any logic you want in the callback.
+This callback function is referred to as a "sink".
+You can create a custom sink that includes any logic you want or you can use one of the built in sinks within Inference.

 Let’s run a model trained on the Microsoft COCO benchmark to test the stream is working.
 Create a new Python file and add the following code: